standage/geneannology-manuscript/README.md

 ### Design

 GeneAnnoLogy was devised to address reproducibility challenges as discussed in the **Background** section.
-The program acts as an interface to an *annotation repository* designed for portable storage of annotation data, granular annotation refinement, tracking of changes, and dissemination to the wider community.
+The program acts as an interface to an *annotation repository* designed for portable storage of annotation data, granular annotation refinement, tracking of changes, and dissemination to a wider community.
 User input consists of one or more annotation data files in GFF3 format, from which the repository is initially populated.
 Subsequent repository maintenance is mediated through various GeneAnnoLogy commands, and may include integration of annotation data from additional sources or updates to existing annotations.